Western culture: Media

 The roots of modern-day Western mass media can be traced back to the late 15th century, when printing presses began to operate throughout wealthy European cities.
 The emergence of news media in the 17th century has to be seen in close connection with the spread of the printing press, from which the publishing press derives its name.

 In the 16th century, a decrease in the preeminence of Latin in its literary use, along with the impact of economic change, the discoveries arising from trade and travel, navigation to the New World, science and arts and the development of increasingly rapid communications through print led to a rising corpus of vernacular media content in European society.

-After the launch of the satellite Sputnik 1 by the Soviet Union in 1957, satellite transmission technology was dramatically realised, with the United States launching Telstar in 1962 linking live media broadcasts from the UK to the US.
+After the launch of the satellite Sputnik 1 by the Soviet Union in 1957, satellite transmission technology was dramatically realized, with the United States launching Telstar in 1962 linking live media broadcasts from the UK to the US.
 The first digital broadcast satellite (DBS) system began transmitting in US in 1975.

 Beginning in the 1990s, the Internet has contributed to a tremendous increase in the accessibility of Western media content.
 Departing from media offered in bundled content packages (magazines, CDs, television and radio slots), the Internet has primarily offered unbundled content items (articles, audio and video files).